 - More expensive than some competitor brands

-- Can only be applied in short bursts before needing to shake can again
+- Can only be applied in short bursts before needing to shake again

 - Doesn’t work as well on plastics or rubbers